Thousands of agencies have had the same realization over the past 20 or so years: customer engagement is how you succeed.

 A small agency based in Russia quoted Noah half of what UXtreme was charging.

-UXtreme explains their process and the strategy in detail.
-When Noah insists that the price is too high, even with the lower-priced alternative package , UXtreme wishes him well and offers a contact for future collaboration.
+UXtreme explains its process and strategy in detail.
+When Noah insists that the price is too high, even with the lower-priced alternative package, UXtreme wishes him well and offers a contact for future collaboration.

 Customer insight will shine here.

-Some won’t want to share this personal information, but a bigger some will have no problem telling you what they could be doing instead of buying your stuff.
+Some won’t want to share this personal information, but most will have no problem telling you what they could be doing instead of buying your stuff.

 Go ahead and ask: